martinwalsh/mk/README.md

 #### Benefits of GNU Make

 - Make has been around a looooong time.
-It's stable, and may be installed in your dev environment already.
+It's stable, and probably installed in your dev env already.
 - It can be used to automate any task that can be executed as a shell command.
-- Make provides primitives, like variables, dependencies and pattern rules, that can be used to reduce repetition and complexity.
+- It provides primitives, like variables and dependencies, that can be used to reduce repetition and complexity.
-- Make provides a standard interface so that you can build multiple projects the same way, reducing cognitive load.
+- It has a standard interface so you can build multiple projects the same way, reducing cognitive load.
-- Makefiles are self-documenting by nature, and significantly improved by introducing `mk`.
+- Makefiles are self-documenting, by nature.
+Even more so after introducing `mk`.

 ### What is `mk`?

 I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language.
-Therefore, you should keep in mind that I'm a beginner here.
-Nonetheless, you may find it a useful tool whether you're already using GNU Make, or just starting a new project.
+So you should keep in mind that I'm a beginner.

+Nonetheless, I believe you will find `mk` useful whether GNU Make is already part of your project, or you are just beginning a new one.

-The `mk` wrapper program is intended to offer additional convenience features absent from GNU Make itself.
+The `mk` command is intended to offer a minimal set of additional convenience features absent from GNU Make itself.

+- Execution from any directory in a software project
 - Automated generation of `help` text

-- Makefile discovery within any directory of a project
+#### Makefile discovery

+The GNU make command requires that you execute commands at the root of your project, which can be cumbersome.

+The `mk` command, on the other hand, will traverse the filesystem upward until it locates a `Makefile` -- when executed anywhere in the project -- and then execute the corresponding `make` command with the supplied arguments, in the directory where the `Makefile` was found.

 #### Automated help text

 By default, the `mk` command will parse your `Makefile` and generate help text for all of the make targets discovered.
 For example:

 ```Makefile
 # Makefile